 REQUIREMENTS FOR CORPORATE ACCOUNT SET UP WITH BANK ONE

-- Account opening time-frame.
-The account will be activated within 3-7 business days upon receipt by the bank of all duly completed forms and relevant information.
+- The account will be activated within 3-7 business days (upon receipt by the bank of all duly completed forms and relevant information)

 For the Company:

-A set of legalized company documents consisting of:
+A set of legalised company documents consisting of: